Best For List

 Freeze your mozzarella block for 20 minutes before grating.
 Cold cheese grates cleanly without clumping and distributes more evenly across the pie.
 Room-temperature mozzarella sticks to the grater and clumps into uneven piles.

 Temperature management extends beyond the cheese.
 A preheated pizza steel or stone is more important than cheese choice for home oven pizza.
-The stone absorbs oven heat and transfers it directly to the crust, mimicking the floor of a professional pizza oven.

 This checklist works for home oven pizza.
 For outdoor pizza ovens reaching 700°F+, reduce cheese quantity by 20% and switch to fresh mozzarella as your base.